spectrocloud/librarium/packages/docs/content/04-clusters.md

 ## Kubernetes

-Kubernetes components and configuration are hardened in accordance the Kubernetes CIS Benchmark.
+Kubernetes components and configuration are hardened in accordance with the Kubernetes CIS Benchmark.
 Spectro Cloud executes Kubebench, a CIS Benchmark scanner by Aqua Security, for every Kubernetes  pack to ensure the master and worker nodes are configured in a secure fashion.

 ## Cloud

-Spectro Cloud follows security best practices recommenced by the various cloud providers when provisioning and configuring the compute, network and storage infrastructure for the Kubernetes clusters.
+Spectro Cloud follows security best practices recommended by the various cloud providers when provisioning and configuring the compute, network and storage infrastructure for the Kubernetes clusters.
 These include practices such as isolating master and worker nodes in dedicated network domains, limiting access through use constructs like security groups. etc.

 <WarningBox>
   The security measures mentioned above are implemented for Spectro Cloud’s out of the box OS and